aktentasche/sqlmodel/docs/tutorial/relationship-attributes/type-annotation-strings.md

 That is actually part of Python, it's the current official solution to handle it.

 !!! info
     There's a lot of work going on in Python itself to make that simpler and more intuitive, and find ways to make it possible to not wrap the class in a string.
+A feature that already exists in **python 3.7 and newer** are [postponed evaluations of annotations](https://peps.python.org/pep-0563/).
+By using `from __future__ import annotations` type annotations for classes can be used before the class is actually declared.